Yard1/hpbandster-sklearn/README.md

 ## Early stopping

-As almost every search algorithm in `HpBandSter` leverages early stopping (tmostly through Successive Halving), the user can configure the resource and budget to be used through the arguments of `HpBandSterSearchCV` object.
+As almost every search algorithm in `HpBandSter` leverages early stopping (mostly through Successive Halving), the user can configure the resource and budget to be used through the arguments of `HpBandSterSearchCV` object.

 ```python
 search = HpBandSterSearchCV(